Vishranthi-arun/convolutional-denoising-autoencoder/README.md

 rescale the data as that the training is made easy

 ### STEP 3:
-create the model for the program , in this experiment we create to networks , one for encoding and one for decoding Write your own steps
+create the model for the program , in this experiment we create to networks , one for encoding and one for decoding

 ## PROGRAM